Quilombo: Quilombo in the early modern period

 Settlements were formed by enslaved Africans who escaped from plantations.
-Some slave owners, such as Friedrich von Weech, regarded the first escape attempt as a part of "breaking in" process for new slaves.
+Some enslavers, such as Friedrich von Weech, regarded the first escape attempt as a part of the "breaking in" process for new slaves.
 The first escape attempt would be punished severely as a deterrent for future escapes.
-Slaves who tried to escape a second time would be sent to slave prison, and those who tried a third time would be sold.
+Enslaved people who tried to escape a second time would be sent to slave prisons, and those who tried a third time would be sold.
 In general, slaves who were caught running away were also required to wear an iron collar around their necks at all times, in addition to the punishment they received.

-Not all slaves who ran away formed settlements in Brazil.
-Escape from a life of slavery was a matter of opportunity.
-Settlements were formed in areas with dense populations of slaves, like Pernambuco, where the biggest collection of mocambos formed the quilombo that became Palmares.
-While many quilombos were formed in rural areas such as Palmares, some were formed inside of cities, such as the :pt:Quilombo do Leblon inside of Rio de Janeiro.
+Not all those who escaped slavery formed settlements in Brazil.
+Escaping from a life of slavery was a matter of opportunity.
+Settlements were formed in areas with dense populations of formerly enslaved people, like Pernambuco, where the biggest collection of mocambos formed the quilombo that became Palmares.
+While many quilombos were formed in rural areas such as Palmares, some were formed inside of cities, such as the Quilombo do Leblon inside of Rio de Janeiro.
 Some, among them Mahommah G. Baquaqua, escaped to New York because his multiple attempts at escape and suicide led to him being sold to a ship's captain.